 The places I choose are well known to me.
 I have made work about my garden at night, about Wistman’s Wood in Dartmoor, UK, about my father’s Holocaust experience, and about the nature reserve along the Minnesota River, historically Dakota homeland, during seasonal flood and drought.
 Thoughts about knowing a place intimately, about history, nature and change are active as I walk and in retrospect as I work.

-These thoughts –about nature, knowing a place by foot, history, and climate change –are active in my mind as I walk and work.
-I do not work plein air but in retrospect, in the studio, my resources experience, memory, photographic reminders, the gestures of my arm.
-I am using oil stick on paper; the sticks are thick, somewhat awkward.
-I feel each mark as I lay it down.
-People tell me the work is beautiful, not an easy beauty but one that includes the fierceness of destruction, the implacable cycle of decay –and hopefully, replenishment.
-People also tell me they use my work to ignite their memories, to revisit their own experiences along these or similar waters.
-In order to commit to protecting our waterways, our wild places and the multiple ways in which we know them, we need awe and pleasure alive within us, to help us continue what we need to do.
+People tell me the work is beautiful, not an easy beauty but one that includes the fierceness of destruction, the cycles of decay and hopefully, replenishment.
+People also tell me that they use my work to ignite their memories, to revisit their own experiences in these or similar places.
+In order to engage in protecting our wild places and the multiplicity of ways in which they are essential, we need awe and pleasure alive within us.

 Joyce Lyon does not currently take online orders.
 Email or call for purchase information.

 If you have a question about an order or a pickup, or about fulfillment options for an item, please contact the artist or gallery.

 If you need help with this website or your customer account, or if you are an artist or gallery in need of support, please contact us.